hjalal/gmod/README.md

 Getting Started:

 Start Vignettes

 browseVignettes(package="gmod")

-There are currently several examples in the Vignettes for building decision trees and markov models.
+There are several examples in the Vignettes for building decision trees and markov models.
 The example graudally become more complex.

 gmod is distributed under GPL-3 license.
 Both Decision Twigs and gmod are provided as-is and come with absolutely no warranty.